 When Europeans originally came to the Pacific Northwest, they thought that the poles were carvings used in religious ceremonies or as idols/icons.
 Some Christian missionaries went so far as to demand the poles be burned as objects of heathen worship.

-In essence, totem poles are a means in which people could communicate with each other… a community board or newspaper of sorts.
+In essence, totem poles are a means in which people could communicate with each other, a community board or a newspaper of sorts.
 They tell stories, of unpleasant things that happened (a murder), indicate social structure (a totem pole in front of your house is seen as a sign of wealth), and can be used for shaming (in the case of unpaid debt or identifying a criminal).

 All the totem pole images in the gallery below come from Stanley Park.
-However, in Vancouver this isn’t the only place where you can find poles.
-They’ve become so common place and integrated into the city’s culture that they’re everywhere, including the airport.
+However, in Vancouver, this isn’t the only place where you can find poles.
+They’ve become so commonplace and integrated into the city’s culture that they’re everywhere, including the airport.